oracle-samples/oci-streaming-datasync-sample/README.md

 3. You have the Target application's REST API, Auth token and Json Payload for loading data to it.

-_Creating the cloud artefacts in OCI_
+### Creating the cloud artefacts in OCI

 1. Download the files from the respository and navigate to location where you downloaded the files.
+Navigate to _code_ folder.

 2. Modify _provider.tf_ , with values spefic to your OCI environment.

 3. Run following Terraform  commands to create all your resources in OCI.
 You will be asked the provide variable values.

 	- _terraform init_

 	- _terraform plan_

 	- _terraform apply_

 4. This step creates all the resources in OCI , including the setup of a VCN, an API Gateway, Streams, Service Connectors, Notifications,  Object Storage Bucket,uploading the Oracle Cloud Functions and creating an OCI Vault.

-5. Log In to OCI console and validate whether all OCI resources are created
+5. Log In to OCI console and verify whether all OCI resources are created.

-6. Add policies and IAM
+6. Add [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm) related to usage of Functions, Streams, Service Connector, Object Storage and Notifications

 ### Running the sample